 CAMP Rehoboth Arts

-This program is supported in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
+Provided in conjunction with the Rehoboth Art League, this program is supported in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
 The Division promotes Delaware arts events on www.DelawareScene.com.